philwhiles/frettler/README.md

 When displaying just a chord, sharps are always used.
 Changes to show flats in chords was abandoned for the time being when I realised that it was not straightforward - if you can enlighten me as to what the theory rules are for deciding if a random chords notes should be flat or sharp please do!

+UPDATE: Frettler now has an interactive 'menu' mode.
+Rather than relaunching Frettler repeatedly to display different views, roots, chords, scales, one each time, start
+Frettler with the 'menu' argument and choose what to display to your hearts content.
+Don't know why I didn't think of doing this before!
+See the Menu section below for full instructions.

 Here is an example of its output :